 Tomlinson made a motion to approve the minutes for the 04/10/17 Council meeting; seconded by Fisher; with all concurring.

 COMMENTS, COMMUNICATIONS & PETITIONS

-JUDICIARY AND ANNEXATION: Tomlinson had no report.
+PARKS AND RECREATION: Markward had no report.

 WATER AND SEWER: Straley had no report.

-Ordinance Number: 16-12-056 Committee: Judiciary and Annexation AN ORDINANCE TO AMEND SECTION 93.10 OF THE VAN WERT CITY CODE OF ORDINANCES.
-THIRD AND FINAL, WITH ALL CONCURRING.
+AN ORDINANCE TO AMEND SECTION 30.01 RULE TWO (2) OF THE VAN WERT CITY CODE OF ORDINANCES.
+Second Reading, Advisory Vote, with all concurring.